 From woodworking to painting with watercolors, learning an art or craft is a fantastic way to let go of stress.
 You can pour yourself into an activity, giving your mind a mental break and finishing with a tangible result you’ll feel proud of.

 On top of that, learning a new skill increases your brain’s gray matter which, if lost, can lead to memory impairment and emotional problems.

 Finally, consider investing in essential oils in order to soothe your senses with aromatherapy.
-Oils have been proven effective as alternative medicine for centuries, many of which benefits treat anxiety, stress, and insomnia.
+Oils have been proven effective as an alternative medicine for centuries, many of which benefit treat anxiety, stress, and insomnia.

 Don’t let the chatter in your mind control your mood; use these strategies to quiet your brain and improve your overall well-being.

 Identity Magazine is all about guiding women to discover their powers of Self-Acceptance, Appreciation, and Personal Achievement.
 We ask that every contributor and expert answer the Identity questions in keeping with our theme.